In this article

 Your corporate card policy should be simple and clear so employees know which expenses they’re allowed to make and how to report them, if necessary.

 Ideally, your corporate card should use automation to enforce your expense policy.
 This means setting up custom card spending limits and category or merchant controls.
-You'll also want a card that automatically tracks expenses by category and reports them to you in real time.
+You'll also want a card that automatically tracks expenses by category and reports them to you in real time, speeding up your month-end close.

 Easy card approvals for employees